The Goldilocks of Pragmatic Understanding: Fine-Tuning Strategy Matters for Implicature Resolution by LLMs: Ethics Statement

 \section{Ethics Statement}

 In this work, we conduct a study with human subjects (see Appendix \ref{appendix:humaneval} for details).
 To get matched with participants, we used the platform Prolific.
-Prolific complies with ethical standards according to UK law (e.g. complying with the GDPR).
+Prolific complies with ethical standards according to UK law (e.g.\ complying with the GDPR).
 We compensated participants with a UK living wage at 15 GBP an hour, which is 6 GBP an hour more than Prolific recommends at 9 GBP per hour. \\ Implicature is an aspect of pragmatics, and pragmatic language impairments are universal in Autism Spectrum Disorder (ASD) \citep{dsm}.
 Difficulties in understanding scalar implicatures are claimed to be present in people with ASD \citep{Volden2017}, although the nature of the relation has proven hard to establish and has recently been debated \citep{katsos:2011,schaeken:2018}.
 For the purposes of this work, whether or not implicature understanding relates to ASD is not important.
 We took the following steps to make sure no sensitive data is collected or published.
 The human annotations we obtain are anonymous, related to a participant only by their Prolific ID for the purposes of compensation.
 In publishing the human annotations, we will not publish the Prolific ID of participants or anything else related to the participants.
-Additionally, we did not collect or request any personal or demographic characteristics of the participants apart from that they are all native English speakers.
+Additionally, we did not collect or request any personal or demographic characteristics of the participants apart from that they are all native English speakers. \\ Additionally, in this work we run a lot of compute-intensive experiments.
+We publish the estimated emissions per experiment in Appendix \ref{appendix:sec:computeandemissions}.
+The total amount of GPU hours is estimated at maximally 966.
+How this is broken down per experiment can be seen in Appendix \ref{appendix:sec:computeandemissions}.